🛡️ AWS RDS Aurora Cluster access is not consistent🟢

 - Cloud Conformity: Aurora Database Instance Accessibility

-Ensure that all database instances within your Amazon Aurora clusters have consistent accessibility settings, either all public or all private, in alignment with the Fault-Tolerance AWS best practices.
+Ensure that all database instances within your Amazon Aurora clusters have consistent accessibility settings, either all public or all private, in alignment with AWS fault-tolerance best practices.
 This practice ensures seamless connectivity and optimal failover performance for your Aurora clusters.

-It is highly recommended to have all the database instances running within an Aurora cluster as either publicly or privately accessible because in case of a failover, an instance might go from publicly accessible to privately accessible and obstruct the connectivity to the database cluster.
+It is highly recommended to keep all database instances within an Aurora cluster either publicly accessible or privately accessible.
+During failover, an instance can switch roles, and inconsistent accessibility settings can obstruct connectivity to the database cluster.

 In the event of a failover, the accessibility setting (public or private) of the instance should remain consistent to avoid connectivity issues.
 A discrepancy in accessibility settings can lead to a situation where an instance switches from being publicly accessible to privately accessible, disrupting access to the database cluster.